Azure/RGCOPY/rgcopy-docu.md

 > :warning: **Warning:** The storage account for BLOB copy has **disabled storage account keys** if the target subscription is a Microsoft internal subscription or when RGCOPY parameter **`disableTargetSaKeys`** is set.
 In this case, the Azure user for the target subscription must have RBAC role **`Storage Blob Data Contributor`**

-If the target subscription is a Microsoft internal subscription then a Network Security Perimeter NSP in **learning mode** is created in the target RG.

 !["different tenant"](/images/disks_different_tenant.png)

 #### Disk Creation Only